CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|
 | SmartCardSlotAccess | Disable, Enable | Yes | Both |

 </details>

 <details><summary>RFID</summary>

 Select whether to enable or disable RFID (radio-frequency identification).
 One of 2 possible states:

 1.	**On** – enables use of RFID.
 Default.
 2. Off – disables use of RFID and keeps it disabled in the OS environment.

-**Note**.
-This feature is supported only for the [healthcare model](https://techtoday.lenovo.com/jp/ja/solutions/media/3970), where RFID is installed instead of Smart Card.
+?>  This feature is supported only for the [healthcare model](https://techtoday.lenovo.com/jp/ja/solutions/media/3970), where RFID is installed instead of Smart Card.
 Therefore, parameter for WMI command will be the same as for Smart Card.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|
 | SmartCardSlotAccess | Disable, Enable | Yes | Both |

 </details>

 <details><summary>Integrated Camera</summary>

 Select whether to enable or disable Integrated Camera.
 One of 2 possible states: